Avid's mission is to close the achievement gap by preparing all students for college readiness and success in a global society.

 Current Southridge students:

-- Pick up an AVID application from your counselor
+- Download an AVID application or get a paper copy from your counselor.

 - Return completed application to your counselor by the forecasting deadline